mpaviotti/mpaviotti.github.io/_posts/2023-03-16-CCC-models.markdown

 ---
-layout: post
-title:  "CCCs are not complete models of STLC"
+title:  "CCCs and the complete models of STLC"
 date:   2023-03-16 13:14:21 +0000
+permalink: /posts/2023/03/CCC-STLC/
+tags:
+  - semantics
-categories: semantics categories
+  - categories
+  - stlc
 ---

-Now that I have caught your attention with a completely outrageous title I will explain what I mean by this.
+Cartesian closed categories are not regarded as complete models of the Simply Typed $$\lambda$$-calculus in the traditional sense.
+Let's see why.

 Assume $$\Lambda_X$$ is the set of closed well-typed STLC (Simply Typed $$\lambda$$-calculus) terms.
 Clearly, STLC can be interpreted into any Cartesian Closed category (CCC) by defining an interpretation function